audiokan/cmdwrap/README.md

 # CMD Wrap

-CMD Wrap makes easy to expose command line scripts or other executable to the web interface.
+CMD Wrap makes easy to expose command line scripts or other executables to the web interface.

 ![](docs/snap/list.png)

 ## Case

-When you have nodejs/phantom/bash command that needs to be executed by a non-technical person you can use this web interface accessible via browser to make things easier.
+When you have command line based script that needs to be executed by a non-technical person you can use this web interface accessible via browser to make things easier for him.
-Fully compatible to anything you can execute.
+Fully compatible to anything you can execute, runs under the same user as web-server.

 * Binary files
 * Scripts (nodejs / python / ruby / php)